Agricultural Systems Management

 - Plant managers in food processing and manufacturing

-For the fourth year in a row, the Ag Mechanics team from the University of Minnesota Crookston placed first at the NACTA judging contest.
+For the fourth year in a row, the Ag Mechanics Team (above) from the University of Minnesota Crookston placed first at the NACTA judging contest.
 Corey Peterson, a senior majoring in agricultural systems management took first place individual honors in the contest.
 Other members of the team include seniors Chad Roisland, Emil Waskow, and Luke Lundeby.

 The 2015 NACTA competition was held at Black Hawk College in Moline, Ill., April 8-10, 2015.
 The Ag Mechanics team beat seven other teams including those from Northwest Missouri State University, Ohio State University, and West Texas A&M.